ghoulmann/summer-steam-program-details-2015/details-web/source/resources.rst

 Doctorow, Cory. *Pirate Cinema*.
 New York: Tor Teen, 2012.
 Print.

+Dworkin, Craig, and Kenneth Goldsmith, eds. *Against Expression: An Anthology of Conceptual Writing*.
+Northwestern University Press, 2011.

 Engebretson, Pat. *The Basics of Hacking and Penetration Testing Ethical Hacking and Penetration Testing Made Easy*.
 2nd ed.
 Amsterdam: Syngress, an Imprint of Elsevier, 2013.
 Print.

+Engel, S. Morris. *With good reason: An introduction to informal fallacies*.
+New York: St. Martin's Press, 1994.

 Essinger, James. *A Female Genius: How Ada Lovelace Started the Computer Age.* Print.